Fair Active Learning: Efficient FAL by Covariance

 According to Lemma~\ref{th:cov}, the covariance of the model with the sensitive attribute (that results in unfairness) depends only on the weight vector $\theta$ and the underlying covariance of features $X$ with $S$.
-To make the model fairer, we need to ensure that the model does not assign high weights to the problematic features (the features with high covariance with $S$).
-This observation allows us to indirectly optimize for fairness through covariance instead of computing expected fairness.
+We can reduce the model unfairness by ensuring that the model does not assign high weights to the problematic features (the features with high covariance with $S$).
+This observation allows us to indirectly optimize for fairness through covariance instead of computing expected unfairness reduction.